 “Sometimes the best way to learn something is by doing it wrong and looking at what you did.”

 Deciding to unpack this idea and to see if it was possible to use less effort and still control the bow, I had to be willing to give up some dearly beloved habits.
 Much more insidious than playing habits, were my reactions to sounding bad!
 When I used less effort to control my bow, it did slide around.
 I let that happen, bad sound and all.
 The hardest part?
-No rushing to fix it, and no judgement.
+No rushing to fix it, and no judgment.
 I just stayed with it.
 I used a mirror to see as much as I could, tolerated the sound, and became interested in the problem.
 How much and what kind of effort was actually needed?
-Pretty soon, I discovered a way to be in control of the bow without some of the unhelpful effort I’d learned to rely on so many years ago.
-A more fluid bow stroke, better sound and more comfort were the results.
-It was a process of taking a clear look at, and un-doing what wasn’t working, and being open to learning what might.
+Pretty soon, I discovered a way to be in control of the bow without some of the unhelpful efforts I’d learned to rely on so many years ago.
+A more fluid bow stroke, better sound, and more comfort were the results.
+It was a process of taking a clear look at and undoing what wasn’t working and being open to learning what might.

 An Alexander Technique lesson is a place to try new things.
 Sometimes that involves discovering, questioning, and testing assumptions and beliefs that we didn’t even know we had.
 Sometimes, it involves learning to un-do something that feels essential but may not be, an idea about a correct position, or maybe just a strategy that has outlived its usefulness.
 This applies to any activity, not just music!

 Is there anything in your playing or in your life that might benefit from a closer look or anything that you’ve been able to change through a similar process?
 I’d love to hear from you!